dryruby/openxr.rb/README.md

     $ apt install libopenxr-loader1

-That is the only required package.
-Find related packages of interest using:
+That's the only required package, but find related packages of interest using:

     $ apt search openxr